Дефіцит вітаміну Е

 Prevention of Vitamin E Deficiency

-Although premature neonates may require supplementation, human milk and commercial formulas have enough vitamin E for full-term neonates.
+Although preterm neonates may require supplementation, human milk and commercial formulas have enough vitamin E for full-term neonates.

 Ключові моменти

-• Vitamin E deficiency is usually caused by inadequate dietary intake in countries with high rates of food insecurity or by a disorder causing fat malabsorption in food-secure countries.
+• Vitamin E deficiency is usually caused by inadequate dietary intake in countries with high rates of food insecurity or by a disorder causing fat malabsorption in countries with low rates of food insecurity.

 • The deficiency causes mainly mild hemolytic anemia and nonspecific neurologic deficits.

-• In patients with inadequate intake or a predisposing condition plus compatible findings, measure the tocopherol level to confirm the diagnosis.
+• In patients with inadequate intake or a predisposing condition plus compatible findings, measure the alpha-tocopherol level to confirm the diagnosis.

 • Treat with supplemental tocopherol.